Building Area Measurements: The GRUN Framework Explained

 For architects and designers, these measurements are fundamental to programming and efficiency considerations.

 We typically start with net area requirements from the client’s program, then apply efficiency factors to determine the overall building size.
-When comparing gross vs net area, the ratio between them becomes a critical design metric.
+When comparing gross vs net area, the ratio between them becomes a critical design metric that directly affects construction cost estimates.

 Building shape, core placement, and circulation design all affect efficiency.
 Generally, higher efficiency means lower construction cost per usable square foot.

-There’s a common misconception that “square footage is square footage.”
+There’s a widespread assumption that “square footage is square footage.”
 But as we’ve seen, there are several “correct” square footages for the same space, each serving a different purpose.

 This is what happened to our confused tenant from the introduction.
 They saw “3,000 square feet” in their lease (rentable area) but discovered only 2,500 square feet of usable area when planning their layout.
 Nobody was wrong – they were just using different measurements!